Bryan De La Cruz Player Props: Marlins vs. Reds

-The Miami Marlins, including Bryan De La Cruz and his .512 slugging percentage over his past 10 games, take on starting pitcher Brandon Williamson and the Cincinnati Reds at Great American Ball Park, Monday at 6:40 PM ET.
+After going 1-for-3 in his most recent game, Bryan De La Cruz and the Miami Marlins take on the Cincinnati Reds (who will hand the ball to Luke Weaver) at 6:40 PM ET on Tuesday.

-He had a one-hit showing in his most recent game (1-for-4) against the Rangers.
+He had a one-hit showing in his most recent game (1-for-3) against the Reds.

 Bryan De La Cruz Game Info & Props vs. the Reds